-As one of the slowest reproducing land mammals, grizzly bears are among the most vulnerable - iconic - keystone species in North America.
-The loss of a grizzly bear mother and her cubs from the landscape is a significant impact to the population and the ecosystems they roam.
-But with your help, there’s hope
+As one of North America’s slowest reproducing land mammals, grizzly bears are among the most vulnerable.
+Grizzly bears are a conservation umbrella species and play critical roles in maintaining biodiversity and ecosystem function through seed dispersal, nutrient transfer, and more.
+Removing a grizzly bear mother and her cubs from the landscape is a significant loss to the population and the ecosystem.
+But with your help, there’s hope.

 Since 2021, Grouse Mountain and the Grizzly Bear Foundation have come together annually to celebrate Grinder and Coola as conservation ambassadors through the mountaintop "Bear-thday Fun-draiser".
 This fun-filled celebration features exclusive Bear-thday activities and educational programs to raise awareness and funds for Project Rewild.